SCHEDULE YOUR SESSION WITH ALL US WE COUNSELING TODAY!

 - Mental Health Evaluations – 60 mins at $180

-- Speaking engagements – Contact for details and availability
+- Professional Consultation or Engagements – Contact for details and availability

-- Business Consultation – Contact for details and availability
+- Black Man Misunderstood – Contact for details and availability

 *Payment is due the evening before the session.
 If not canceled within 24 hours, you will be charged for a full session*